Introduction

 std::optional<vpImage<bool>> opt_mask = std::nullopt;

-std::optional<std::vector<std::vector<std::pair<unsigned int, unsigned int>>>> opt_votingPoints = std::nullopt;
+std::optional<std::vector<std::vector<std::pair<unsigned int, unsigned int> > > > opt_votingPoints = std::nullopt;

 #else

-std::vector<std::vector<std::pair<unsigned int, unsigned int> > > *opt_votingPoints = NULL;
+std::vector<std::vector<std::pair<unsigned int, unsigned int> > > *opt_votingPoints = nullptr;

 #endif